Published on 01 Sep 15

 - Current at

-Peter Scott, Peter Scott practices in Arnold Bloch Leibler’s taxation group.
-Peter provides strategic and technical tax advice to a diverse range of Australian and international clients, public corporations, private groups, and high-net-worth individuals.
-He advises across most areas of tax with a particular focus on corporate and international tax, deals, employee share schemes, trusts, and tax controversy matters.
-Peter graduated from the University of Tasmania in 2013 with a Bachelor of Business (Accounting) and Bachelor of Laws with first class honours in law.
-Peter worked as a tax analyst at a Big 4 accounting firm before joining the firm as a lawyer in early 2015.
-Peter was admitted to practice in August 2014.
+Peter is a Senior Associate in Arnold Bloch Leibler’s taxation group.
+He provides strategic and technical tax advice to a diverse range of Australian and international clients, public corporations, private groups, and high-net-worth individuals.
+Peter advises across most areas of tax with a particular focus on corporate and international tax, deals, employee share schemes, trusts and tax controversy matters.
+Peter is a member of the Tax Institute NSW Emerging Leaders Subcommittee and was a 2019 Tax Institute Awards finalist in the Emerging Tax Star category.

 - Current at